-All the beautiful ecosystems and valuable natural resources of the Earth are drowning in solid waste, especially plastic waste.
-Do you know where your trash goes after being picked up?
+All the beautiful ecosystems and valuable natural resources of the Earth are drowning in solid waste, especially plastic waste and food waste.
+Do you know where your trash goes after you throw them away and being picked up?
 Quick answer: It’s probably polluting the environment.

 Unfortunately, this problem will get worse as the population grows.
 Because of this, many people and organizations have started to go “Zero Waste to Landfill” to tackle this situation.